Qarj/search-image/README.md

 conda init
 ```

-Restart shell.
+Close shell prompt and open a fresh one.

-At time of writing the miniconda version of opencv is not compatible with Python 3.8, so use 3.7.
+At time of writing the conda version of opencv is not compatible with Python 3.8, so use 3.7.

 ```bash
 conda create -n cv python=3.7.9